Become an Advocate

 If you would like to become a CASA, please fill out the volunteer application below.
 Applicants will also complete an interview and undergo fingerprinting, criminal, and child abuse registry checks.

-Meet a Volunteer Advocate.
+Meet Our Volunteer Advocates.

 Gayle chose to volunteer with CASA because she was looking for a meaningful way to use her time, talents and treasures.
 She also had a strong desire to advocate for children and youth.